-If DRTx cannot provide its services in your situation, there are other sources for help in Texas.
+If Disability Rights Texas cannot provide its services in your situation, there are other sources for help in Texas.
 The organizations listed below may be able to help you.

 If you need to apply for social security disability benefits, please go to the Social Security Administration (SSA) website for instructions.
 Also check out the SSA’s Disability Starter Kit that provides detailed help on the steps to take.